Tail Hedging for RIAs

 Most advisory firms don’t have options expertise in-house, and there’s a good reason for that.
 Building an options desk is expensive and operationally heavy.
 One experienced options trader costs $400K+ before you add compliance infrastructure, data feeds, and execution systems.
 For a firm managing $500M to $2B, the math on that hire is hard to justify for a single capability.

 Outsourcing to a tail risk fund is an option, but it comes with its own problems.
-Fund structures mean the client is investing in a vehicle, not getting protection tailored to their actual portfolio.
+Fund structures mean the client is investing in a vehicle, not receiving protection tailored to their actual portfolio.
 Fee layers add up.
 The advisor loses visibility into what the hedge is doing and why.
-I mean, most tail risk funds were designed for institutional allocators, not wealth management clients who want to understand what they own.
+Most tail risk funds were designed for institutional allocators, not wealth management clients who want to understand what they own.

 The result is a real gap.
 Your clients want explicit downside protection.
 You don’t have the tools to provide it.
 The conversation stalls.